Dyang0/Tech-Blogs-and-Other/README.md

 - [Posting on Medium Until I Get A Security Job (Update 1: Beginning)](https://medium.com/@dyang./posting-on-medium-until-i-get-a-security-job-update-1-beginning-294ba5411370)
 - Update 2 - IN PROGRESS

-Notes below are used to help me organize my thoughts for this Medium series.
+*Notes below are used to help me organize my thoughts for this Medium series.
 Disregard them

+# General Notes

 [So You Want To Be a Pentester?](https://jhalon.github.io/becoming-a-pentester/)